nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 We have templates for :doc:`Python example scripts <pyapi_template>` and the :doc:`PyNEST API docstrings <example_template>`.

-You will also need to know how to build the documentation locally on your machine:
+You will also need to know how to build the documentation locally on your machine: See :doc:`../../documentation_workflow/user_documentation_workflow`.
-:doc:`../../documentation_workflow/user_documentation_workflow`.

 For additional information, including the Git workflow and making a pull request see :doc:`../index`